ets-labs/python-dependency-injector/docs/examples/fastdepends.rst

 This example shows how to use ``Dependency Injector`` with `FastDepends <https://github.com/Lancetnik/FastDepends>`_.

-The example application is a REST API that searches for funny GIFs on the `Giphy <https://giphy.com/>`_.

 Example code is available on `Github <https://github.com/ets-labs/python-dependency-injector/tree/master/tests/unit/wiringfastdepends>`_.

 Quick sample